cl-abba/CanPath_Analyses/1_Imputation/README.md

     6. typed-only text file

 - If a user has vcf.gz and info.gz files that were all generated from TopMed, then there is a tool called IMMerge that may work well (the CartaGene files we have, do not have the info files available)
-- We are going to proceed with vcftools:
+- We are going to proceed with vcftools (more on this in 2_Merging):
     1. For the Axiom 2.0 CanPath files that I imputed myself with TopMed
                 a)	Plot imputation R2 vs allele frequency
                 b)	Perform QC on this set of files with the following: